Home Income Reports Industry Reports

 While I used Photoshop to create a logo for Travis, I show on the next page how I recreated it for free in five minutes with Canva.

-My brother used a microphone to create the shows which was a Blue Yeti USB microphone.
+The microphone used to create the shows was a Blue Yeti USB microphone.
 It currently retails for $109.99.

 If I had stuck with the original idea of simply editing podcasts which already exist, then I wouldn’t have needed a microphone.